Aragonese Way

-The Aragonese Way (Camino Aragonés, Aragoiko bidea) is a route of the Way of St. James beginning at the French-Spanish border at the pass of Somport and joining the French Way (or Camino Francés) at Puente la Reina-Gares in Navarre.
+The Aragonese Way (Camino Aragonés, Aragoiko bidea) is a walking route of the Way of St. James beginning at the French-Spanish border at the pass of Somport and joining the French Way (or Camino Francés) at Puente la Reina-Gares in Navarre.
 It is the continuation of the Arles Way which begins in Arles and crosses the Pyrenees into Spain at Somport.

 The route covers approximately 170 km and travels through a variety of landscapes, ranging from mountainous to gently rolling and sometimes nearly flat river valleys.
 For the most part it follows the River Aragon.